janeetazahid/Coursera_Capstone/Assignement/README.md

-This assignment was completed to familiarize yourself with the Foursquare API.
+This assignment was completed in order to familiarize yourself with the Foursquare API.

 The purpose of this assignment was to scrape a Wikipedia webpage, to obtain the neighborhoods in Toronto.
 After this, the data from the webpage was stored in a Pandas data frame.